We have one standard server setup:

-Our earliest configuration was already quite big: 4 processors, 8 threads, 32 GB RAM, and 2x120 GB SSD 320-series disks.
-However, we quickly found that each element needed improvement.
-For example:
+Our earliest configuration was already quite powerful: 4 processors, 8 threads, 32 GB RAM, and 2x120 GB SSD 320-series disks.
+However, we quickly found out that it needed an upgrade.

-We discovered that 4 cores and 8 threads were not always enough to handle large numbers of operations running in parallel.
-We ultimately went with 6 cores and 12 threads, which handles an ongoing flow of index operations without impacting the speed of the search.
+For example, we discovered that 4 cores and 8 threads aren’t always enough to handle many operations running in parallel.
+We ultimately went with 6 cores and 12 threads, which handle an ongoing flow of indexing operations without impacting the speed of search.
 This upgrade also gives us a lot of extra processing speed to manage our servers’ system resources.

-For the disks, we experimented with many kinds of SSD RAID-0 before choosing the right one.
-The current SSD S3500 series gives us a faster hard-drive, thereby removing a serious bottleneck to performance.
+For the disks, we experimented with many kinds of SSD RAID-0 before picking the right one.
+The current SSD S3500 series gives us a faster hard-drive, thereby removing a serious performance bottleneck.

-To strike the right balance of RAM and disk space, for both caching and data capacity, we ran through a number of use cases and engine tweaks and countless performance tests before arriving at the right amount of memory and disk size - no more no less.
-For example, we needed to increase the memory to process large indices while leaving enough space to perform in-memory searches.
+To strike the right balance of RAM and disk space for both caching and data capacity, we ran through a number of use cases, engine tweaks, and countless performance tests before arriving at the right amount of memory and disk size—no more no less.
+For example, we needed to increase the memory to process large indices, while leaving enough space to perform in-memory searches.

-To go into far more detail about our engine, take a look at our CTO’s 8-part series Inside the Engine.
+To go into far more detail about our engine, take a look at our Inside the Engine blog series.